Hierarchical Long Video Understanding with Audiovisual Entity Cohesion and Agentic Search: Experimental Results

-Table \ref{tab:benchmarkmore} further presents the comparison results on all benchmarks.
-Our method achieves the highest scores on all benchmarks, reaching 84.1 on LVBench, 85.5 on Video-MME (long), 81.0/83.0 on \textit{long}/\textit{val} split of LongVideoBench, and 81.6 on EgoSchema, even though most videos in LongVideoBench and EgoSchema lack audio streams.
+Table \ref{tab:benchmarkmore} further presents the comparison results on other benchmarks.
+Our method achieves the highest scores on all benchmarks, reaching 82.8\% on Video-MME (long), 78.2\% on \textit{long} \textit{val} split of LongVideoBench, and 81.6\% on EgoSchema, even though most videos in LongVideoBench and EgoSchema lack audio streams.
 These results underscore the effectiveness of reasoning across the proposed hierarchical structure with semantic coherence.